DevToolLab

 Array Processing in JSONata

-3. Filtering and Conditions
+3. Inline Filtering

 customer.orders[price > 1000].product